 The students I am after are ordinary people who recognize that security is a personal responsibility and want to meet that responsibility by doing what they can with their limited time and resources to learn basic self-defense skills.
 They aren’t interested in becoming Special Forces or they probably would have joined the military instead of getting that job at the bank.
 They may even recognize that their prior military experience is a definite positive but that they need to develop skills that work in their current lifestyle.

-So, to answer the question of “Is Training for Me?”: the answer is YES!
+So, to answer the question of “Is Training for Me?”: the answer is probably YES!
 If you are an average working American and you seek to become an informed armed citizen with the necessary skills to defend yourself in the context of what is most likely to happen to you: I want you in my class.
 I don’t care if you grew up around guns or just bought your gun yesterday.
-I am not going embarrass you or attempt to make you into an “operator” in 1 or 2 days on the range.
+I am not going embarrass you, berate you, or attempt to make you into an “operator” in 1 or 2 days on the range.
 What I am going to do is teach you how to use your firearm intuitively and efficiently, as well as give you the tools you need to continue to develop your skills on your own.
 At no point will there be drill sergeants screaming at you or combat rolls.
-What there will be is a plethora of opportunities to learn and grow as a defensive shooter no matter what level you happen to be at when you arrive at the range on day 1.
+What there will be is a plethora of opportunities to learn and grow as a defensive shooter no matter what level you happen to be at when you arrive at the range.
 So don’t be afraid to come out and train just because you aren’t a ninja.
 This isn’t a class for ninjas: it’s a class for you.
 I’ll see you on the range!

 Signup for a class in DFW Here!